Did you know?

 Habitat

-Sea robins are bottom dwellers.
+They are bottom dwellers.
 This means that they are commonly found along the bottom of tropical oceans, around 660 feet or 200 meters.
 They are found in tropical waters around the world but are most common in the Atlantic Ocean, in the stretch between Nova Scotia to the southern part of the United States around Florida.
-They tend to gravitate towards a sandy area so they can scan the seabed for food.
-In the colder months, sea robins migrate southward and into deeper waters.

 Diet

 Scientists have also observed sea robins using their unusual pectoral fins to detect prey on the sandy ocean floor via a process known as chemoreception.
 This allows them to sense the amino acids in other creatures’ bodies.
-They are not picky eaters and have been known to eat everything from worms to mollusks, shrimp, amphipods, and small crustaceans.
+They are not picky eaters and have been known to eat everything from worms to mollusks, shrimp, squid, amphipods, and small crustaceans.
 Often, they dig into the seafloor and pull out anything they find.

 Reproduction

 Sea robins breed in open areas near the seafloor from late spring through the summer months.
 July, August, September, and October tend to be the most optimal time for breeding.
-Adults have been observed remaining in the warmest waters during the summer in order to allow their eggs to hatch in water that’s around 70 degrees.
+Adults have been observed remaining in the warmest waters during the summer to allow their eggs to hatch in water that’s around 70 degrees.
+Most of them reach maturity at around two to three years old, but some species, like the northern sea robin, can produce eggs at only one-year-old.

-Most sea robins reach maturity at around two to three years old, but some species, like the northern sea robin, can produce eggs at only one-year-old.
-Interestingly, when mating season is going on, the normal grunting sound the sea robin is known for changes into a more staccato sound.
+Interestingly, when mating season is going on, the normal grunting sound is known to change into a more staccato sound.

-Their eggs are externally fertilized and, when produced, are triangular in shape at around 0.2mm to 1.0mm long.
+Their eggs are externally fertilized and, when produced, are triangular at around 0.2mm to 1.0mm long.
 After laying their eggs, they hatch within sixty hours.
 Adult sea robins have no interaction with their young after laying their eggs.

 Threats

-Facts about Sea Robins
+4 More Fabulous Facts about Sea Robins

-- They make an unusual croaking sound when caught.
+1. They make an unusual croaking sound when caught.

-- Their bodies are covered with bony plates.
+3. Their bodies are covered with bony plates.

 FAQs